symm/vape/README.md

 Modern [Smoke testing](https://en.wikipedia.org/wiki/Smoke_testing) tool written in Go.

-Vape is intended to be used within a [Continuous Delivery pipeline](https://en.wikipedia.org/wiki/Continuous_delivery) as a post-deployment step to quickly verify if a release is good or not.
+Vape is intended to be used within a [Continuous Delivery Pipeline](https://en.wikipedia.org/wiki/Continuous_delivery) as a post-deployment step.

-It can quickly make assertions about the status code and content for a list of URIs on a given server.
+It can quickly make assertions about the status code and content of a list of URIs to determine if the release is good or not.

 ![Success](/assets/success.png?raw=true "Success")
 ![Failure](/assets/failure.png?raw=true "Failure")

 # How to use

-## Create a config file
+## Configuration

 Create a file named `Vapefile` file in the format:
 ```json